saumyashankarsinha/BMRE/README.md

 </p>

 2. Switching to manual driving mode in autonomous vehicle: The second example scenario, used to evaluate the performance of our enforcer, contained in the ManualMode_AV directory is related to switching a vehicle driving in an autonomous driving mode to a manual driving mode in Autonomous Vehicles.
 According to the present inventions, when the driver presses the “manual” mode button to switch a vehicle driving from autonomous driving mode to a manual driving mode, the vehicle looks for certain conditions, whose satisfaction will switch the mode.
 These conditions can be:
-&nbsp;
-  - Checking whether a driver's hand is holding a steering wheel,
-  - Checking whether the driver's foot is placed on a brake pedal,
+  -- Checking whether a driver's hand is holding a steering wheel, -- Checking whether the driver's foot is placed on a brake pedal,
   - Checking whether the driver's gaze is facing forward.

 &nbsp;